 Not there right?!?!?
-Trusting God’s will does not ensure a happy comfortable life and yet, Jesus Trusted God.
+Trusting God’s will does not ensure a happy comfortable life and yet, Jesus trusted God.

 Jesus came to Earth knowing that life would be hard.
 He came with an eternal perspective.
 Life is short and hard, but eternity is worth the struggle.

+Honestly, I wish I knew how to trust God completely.
 What I know is trusting God day by day is about believing and living out Proverbs 3:5-6

-Trust in and rely confidently on the Lord with all your heart
+“Trust in and rely confidently on the Lord with all your heart

-And do not rely on your own insight or understanding.
+And do not rely on your own insight or understanding.”

 Jesus knew scripture.
 He quoted right here so I know he memorized it.